Binet–Simon Intelligence Test: William Stern's Intelligence Quotient (1912)

-Robbert Yerkes & James Bridges (1915)
+Robert Yerkes & James Bridges (1915)

-Robbert Yerkes and James Bridges revised the year scale of the Binet–Simon test to a point scale, becoming the Yerkes-Bridges Point Scale Examination.
-Yerkes and Bridges achieved this by groupings items of similar content.
-For example, the Binet–Simon had multiple memory span digit tests spread over different age groups.For example, Yerkes and Bridges took all those memory span digit tests and created a new category for them, arranged from easiest to difficult.
+Robert Yerkes and James Bridges revised the year scale of the Binet–Simon test to a point scale, becoming the Yerkes-Bridges Point Scale Examination.
+Yerkes and Bridges achieved this by grouping items of similar content.
+For example, the Binet–Simon had multiple memory span digit tests spread over different age groups.Yerkes and Bridges took all those memory span digit tests and created a new category for them, arranged from easiest to difficult.
 They created many other groups using this technique.
 This adaptation would become the model for the later Wechsler Scales.

 Lewis Terman's Stanford–Binet Intelligence Scales (1916)

 The Stanford–Binet Intelligence Scales was a revised version of the Binet–Simon Intelligence test by Lewis Terman.
 He started his revision in 1910 and published it in 1916.
 Terman used the 1908 version of the Binet–Simon test for his revision.
 The most important addition is the replacement of mental age for the intelligence quotient (IQ).
 The Stanford–Binet Intelligence test also gained items.
 The first version of the Stanford–Binet had 90 items, and a later revised version had 129.